islas27/string-extensions/README.md

 ```

 **Notes**:
-- If `deep` is not a valid number (deep >= 0), it will default too to 1.
+- If `deep` is not a valid number (deep >= 0), it will default to 1 too.
 If deep is larger than the number of decorators, it will remove all of them.